 \subsection{Overview}

-The main features of our simulations can already be identified in the instantaneous snapshot shown in Fig.~\ref{fig:view3D}, which shows the 3D latitudinal velocity $v_\theta$ of the highest-resolution model EX taken after 800 inner orbits.
-The flow exhibits large-scale quasi-axisymmetric upward and downward motion visible as "bands".
+The main features of our simulations can be identified in the instantaneous snapshot shown in Fig.~\ref{fig:view3D}, which shows the 3D latitudinal velocity $v_\theta$ of the highest-resolution model EX taken after 800 inner orbits.
+The flow exhibits large-scale, quasi-axisymmetric upward and downward motion visible as `bands'.
 In addition, the surface exhibits numerous fine-scale structures on top of these bands.
-We will focus in turn on each of these features and demonstrate how they are connected with each other.
+We focus on each of these features in turn and demonstrate how they are connected.